mukutchowdhury/Food-Finder/README.md

 ---

 ## User Interactions and Features: [High-level]
-- **Registration**: On this page, users will provide their full name: first name and last name.
+- **Signup**: On this page, users will provide their full name: first name and last name.
 This pages would check if the formatting of the registration is clear so no fake name with numbers or emojis.
 Will give a sucessfull message in the end once the user is done filling out the information.
 - **Login**: The login page would reguire users to enter their email address and password.
 This page is user-friendly and would have another confirmation password section where the user has to re-enter their password so its the same throughout the time they are using the food-finder services.
 Will display a sucessfull message when its done.
 - **Restaurant Discovery**: Assist users in discovering nearby restaurants and food places.
 Includes map views with pins and location ordering.
 - **Menu Access**: Provide users with access to up-to-date menus for selected establishments.